Liminova/liminova.github.io/blog/litctf-2024-kuwahara.md

 ---
-title: "LITCTF 2024: misc/Kuwahara"
+title: 'LITCTF 2024: misc/Kuwahara'
 date: 2024-08-13
 author: beerpsi
-categories: ["ctf"]
+categories: ['ctf']
-tags: ["misc", "litctf"]
+tags: ['misc', 'litctf']
 description: I was invited to play Lexington Informatics Tournament CTF 2024 with Liminova.
 This is my first time playing CTF, and while we did not win, we had two first-solves, one of which is titled Kuwahara, the problem you're reading about now.
 ---

 > Finally a good stego problem??